AJLab-GH/resume/README.md

    - Commits the generated resumes back to the `main` branch, neatly organized in the `outputs/pdf` and `outputs/html` folders.

 3. **Collaboration Made Simple**: This setup allows collaborators to focus solely on updating `resume.json`.
 There's no need to worry about the underlying automation, making it easier for anyone to contribute without needing in-depth knowledge of the build process.

+## Security Considerations: Moving `doit.sh` to GitHub Actions

+Initially, the `doit.sh` script was used to automate the process of generating resumes.
+However, the libraries used by the script, including Puppeteer, posed certain security risks:

+- **Insecure Dependencies**: Some of the libraries used in the script had vulnerabilities that could compromise the security of the system running the script.
+These outdated libraries needed constant attention to keep them secure.

+- **Puppeteer and `--no-sandbox` Flag**: Puppeteer, a tool used for generating PDF files, required the `--no-sandbox` flag to run in certain environments like Docker or CI/CD pipelines.
+While this flag allows Puppeteer to run in restricted environments, it also disables some security features, making it less safe.

+### Why Move the Script to GitHub Actions?

+Given these security concerns, we decided to move the logic of `doit.sh` directly into a GitHub Action workflow.
+This approach offers several advantages:

+- **Safer Execution Environment**: By running the script in GitHub Actions, we leverage a secure, isolated environment provided by GitHub.
+This reduces the risk of exposing insecure dependencies on local machines or servers.

+- **Automated Dependency Management**: GitHub Actions automatically handles the setup and installation of dependencies each time the workflow runs.
+This ensures that the latest, most secure versions of libraries are used without requiring manual updates.

+- **Centralized Workflow**: Moving the script into the GitHub Action centralizes the automation, making it easier to manage and audit.
+All logic is contained within the workflow file, reducing the complexity and improving maintainability.

+### The Safer, Modern Approach

+By integrating the `doit.sh` logic into the GitHub Action, we not only improve security but also streamline the automation process.
+This modern approach ensures that your resumes are generated in a safe, controlled environment with the latest tools, reducing the risk of vulnerabilities and simplifying the overall workflow.

 ## Getting Started